World Organisation for Animal Health (WOAH)

 Important Events

-One significant event involving WOAH is its recent recognition of Russia as a country free from foot-and-mouth disease.
-This recognition is pivotal as it enhances Russia's ability to trade its dairy and other animal products in international markets.
-Moreover, WOAH regularly reports outbreaks of zoonotic diseases that can affect the dairy industry, such as African horse sickness, sheep and goat pox, lumpy skin disease, Newcastle disease, and highly pathogenic avian influenza.
-These reports are crucial for managing international trade restrictions and ensuring the safety of dairy products.
+WOAH recently recognized Russia as free from foot-and-mouth disease, a status that significantly enhances Russia's ability to export dairy and other animal products internationally.
+Additionally, WOAH regularly publishes reports on outbreaks of zoonotic diseases that may impact the dairy industry, including African horse sickness, sheep and goat pox, lumpy skin disease, Newcastle disease, and highly pathogenic avian influenza.
+These reports are vital for managing international trade restrictions and ensuring the safety of dairy products across borders.

 Company Plans